 Maria “Mary” (Mauro) Ficara was my maternal grandmother.
-She was born in Gallina, Reggio di Calabria, Calabria, Italy, on January 13, 1900.
-She was married on April 19, 1923.
+She was born in Gallina, Reggio di Calabria, Calabria, Italy, on January 13, 1900 and was married on April 19, 1923.
 She emigrated from Italy to the United States on June 23, 1928 on the S.S.
 Duilio and arrived in New York on July 2, 1928.
 She had with her Brigida Theresa “Bea” Ficara, her oldest daughter and my mother, and Concetto “Jo-Jo” Ficara, her oldest son.
 She lived at various addresses in the Bronx for the rest of her life.
 She was Naturalized in the U.S. District Court, New York City, New York, on April 4, 1944.

 On February 10, 1966, while she was walking to work, she was hit by a truck.
 She was taken to Jacobi Hospital in the Bronx.
 She was in a coma and they performed a tracheotomy so she could breathe.
 I don’t remember how long she was at Jacobi, but at some point she was transferred to Goldwater Memorial Hospital on Welfare Island, where she remained until she died on August 8, 1966.
 Some of you may be familiar with Goldwater Memorial Hospital without even knowing it.
 A scene from the movie “The Exorcist” was filmed in one of the wards at that hospital.